 Q: "I was too embarrassed to say at the time of my session but I wasn't happy about something.
 Although I paid the balance owed afterwards and said I was happy with everything to the handler before she left, after a week of thinking about it, I've have changed my mind and I would like a refund"

-A: It's vitally important that any queries regarding the way a session is being or has been conducted, or questions regarding the length of the session are raised on the day to the handler involved so that any misunderstandings can be immediately rectified and we can make sure you get the best possible from your session before we leave the premises.
+A: It's vitally important that any queries regarding the way a session is being or has been conducted are raised on the day to the handler involved so that any misunderstandings can be immediately rectified and we can make sure you get the best possible experience from your session before we leave the premises.
 Please don't be embarrassed - leaving your concerns for a week and then asking us to issue a refund after initially saying you were happy face to face to the handler will not help us to help you.

 Q: "I didn't get all the animals I asked for"

-A: As is made very clear on your booking form where you write any preferences you may have, we do not guarantee any animals.
+A: As is made VERY clear on your booking form where you write any preferences you may have, we do not guarantee any animals.
 By expressing your preferences, it gives us an idea of what sort of animals you would like, and helps us make choices about which animals to send out with which handler.
 We do not guarantee animals because we need to make sure we never put their welfare at risk in the pursuit of customer satisfaction.
-As the majority of our animals have been rescued or rehomed with us, we often do not have numerous multiples of the same species and we are not looking to provide this sort of service.
+We will only ever consider animals listed as attending children's birthday parties.

 Q: "I'm looking for a novelty entertainment for my kid's party"